Nydana's Accordion Resources

 At first it felt awkward to migrate to buttons, and there were times when I felt so frustrated that I wanted to give up CBA altogether.
 But, slowly it started to make sense.
 I focused mostly on CBA-B for a few years and it worked out relatively well.

 Then I picked up CBA-C again to see how it would feel, now that I had more experience with buttons.
-During this transition I was totally stumped and found myself incapable of playing either C- or B-type for some time.
-I pictured the C# row as a sort of "pivot", and then concluded that the two other rows (containing C and D, respectively) simply change places with one another when you switch from CBA-B to CBA-C, or vice versa.
+During this transition I was totally stumped and found myself incapable of playing either C- or B-type for some time!
+To help myself, I pictured the C# row as a sort of "pivot", and concluded that the two other rows (containing C and D, respectively) simply change places with one another when you switch from CBA-B to CBA-C, or vice versa.

 After having tried the CBA-C for an extended time, I decided that this was the type of accordion that I liked the most - and it's still what I use today.

 For the bass side I wanted something beyond the usual stradella bass, though.
 I tried chromatic free bass and noticed that it was possible to do things that the stradella couldn't manage.
 The stradella, in turn, could do things that that free-bass couldn't (I guess that's why we have converter accordions).

 For a great number of years I examined various bass layouts that others had invented, and I also came up with a number of alternative layouts myself.
 I am now, more than ever, convinced that the new bass layout that I present on this web site is a really nice mix of the best qualities of both stradella and free bass.